 Fosamprenavir (By mouth)

 Treats human immunodeficiency virus (HIV) infection.
 HIV causes acquired immune deficiency syndrome (AIDS).
-Fosamprenavir does not cure HIV or AIDS, but combinations of drugs may slow the progress of the disease when used in combination with other drugs.
+Fosamprenavir does not cure HIV or AIDS, but it may slow the progress of the disease when used in combination with other drugs.

 LexivaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction (such as Stevens-Johnson syndrome) to fosamprenavir or amprenavir.
 Do not use this medicine together with alfuzosin (Uroxatral®), cisapride (Propulsid®), delavirdine, lovastatin, Versed®, pimozide (Orap®), rifampin (Rifadin®, Rimactane®), Revatio®, simvastatin, triazolam (Halcion®), St John's wort, or an ergot medicine (such as ergotamine, Cafergot®, Ergomar®, Wigraine®).
 Do not use flecainide (Tambocor®) or propafenone (Rythmol®) if you are also using ritonavir (Norvir®) together with this medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Tablets: These may be taken with or without food.

 - Oral liquid: Children should take the oral liquid with food.
 Adults should take it without food.
 Retake if you vomit within 30 minutes of taking the medicine.
 Shake the oral liquid well before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.